billsidea/bambu-poop-sorter/README.md

 Refer to [this model](https://makerworld.com/en/models/2916655-automated-servo-sorting-device-with-free-software#profileId-3262695) on Maker World.
 This is what's shown in the above pictures/video (as well as the pictures/video in my referenced servo-sorter package).

+The 3D-printed parts fit together with very tight tolerances.
+It can be difficult to slide the pieces into each other.
+This was all done with the goal of having a very smooth/flat surface so that the printer poops have nothing to catch on.

 # Future Plans

 The following are being considered for future enhancements: